When large trucks traveling at high speeds become involved in an accident with a smaller vehicle, the results are often devastating.

 - Trucks should have well placed reflective tape or reflectors.

 Safety guards that do not meet these requirements are not as effective at very high speeds, when risks of underride accidents are higher.
 They do not offer protection if the collision takes place on the side of the truck, at an angle, or at the corner of the trucks rear-end.

 Underride accidents cause extremely severe injuries.
 Passengers involved in underride accidents face the risks of brain or head injuries, amputation, and physical damage that are almost always life-altering and in a number of cases, fatal.

 Seeking Legal Assistance – Chicago Truck Accident Lawyer

 Trucking companies who do not follow the established guidelines for underride guards can be held responsible for losses and damages incurred.
-If you or a loved one has been in an underride accident, consult a Chicago truck accident lawyer from Willens Injury Law Offices.
+If you or a loved one has been in an underride accident, consult a Chicago truck accident lawyer from Willens & Baez.
 We are experienced in handling these cases and can help you secure rightful compensation.
 For a free consultation, call us at (312) 957-4166.